 does offer a level of safety

-So there clearly are as many advantages as there are disadvantages and i might not have listed all of them.
-I am pretty sure you can add a few either way to back your reasoning.
+So there clearly are as many advantages as there are disadvantages.
+I might not have listed all of them and I’m pretty sure you can add a few points either way to build a case.